Co-management of tuberculosis and HIV treatment

 Estimated number of incident TB cases in people living with HIV

+For the denominator: Programme data and estimates of incident TB cases among people living with HIV.
 WHO calculates annual estimates of the number of incident TB cases in people living with HIV.
-The 2015 denominator estimates, provided by countries on notification and antiretroviral therapy coverage, become available only in August of the reporting year and do not need to be provided at the time of reporting.
-The estimates for 2016 are available at: http://www.who.int/tb/country/data/download/en.
+The denominator estimates, provided by countries on notification and antiretroviral therapy coverage, become available only in August of the reporting year and do not need to be provided at the time of reporting.
+The estimates for 2017 are

-Data should be collected continuously at the facility level, aggregated periodically, preferably monthly or quarterly, and reported annually.
+Data should be collected continuously at the facility level, reconciled with the TB registers and aggregated periodically, preferably monthly or quarterly, and reported annually.
 The most recent year for which data and estimates are available should be reported here.

 Please provide city-specific data for this indicator.
-Space has been created in the data entry sheet to provide information for the capital city as well as one or two other key cities of high epidemiological relevance: for example, those that have the highest HIV burden or have committed to ending AIDS by 2030.
+Space has been created in the data entry sheet to provide information for the capital city and one or two other key cities of high epidemiological relevance, such as those with the highest HIV burden or those that have committed to ending AIDS by 2030.